AdaCore/ada-spark-rfcs/considered/constrained_indefinite_arrays.md

   an array with that aspect and the index type `Long_Integer` would be 2 ***** 64 * element size bytes large.
 * Whether `Constrained` is a good name for that aspect.
+* Whether the behaviour of arrays with this aspect is different from regular arrays.
+  Assignments to regular arrays must have the same size as the current contents of that array.
+As contrained arrays have their maximum possible size allocated in memory it is possible to assign them values of different lengths or append additional elements with the `&` operator.
+Both operations must not exceed the maximum size of the array type.

 ## Alternatives